In the movie Elf, Buddy and the other elves in his class recite the Code of the Elves, which says:

 Something about this time of year sets it apart from the other 11 months.
 While there may be some Scrooges out there, people are generally more cheerful and generous, and there is a warmth in the air.
 Think Beyonce showing up at Walmart and paying the first $50 of every single person’s bill in the store and Secret Santas dropping large amounts of cash in Salvation Army kettles.

 Adversity exists, no doubt.
 It has been said that attitude is 10 percent what happens to us and 90 percent how we choose to respond.
 We can let the world get the best of us, or in the dawning of a new year we can intentionally treat every day as something special.
-If you wake up in the morning and look for opportunities to serve others, you might be surprised at how much better you feel, regardless of circumstances.
+If you wake up in the morning and look for opportunities to serve others, you may feel much better, regardless of circumstances.

 While some say that they don’t believe in making New Year’s resolutions because they never keep them, the beginning of a new year does present a great opportunity to establish a new direction or build on an already existing strong foundation.